yzavyalo/weather-client/README.md

 Free trial allows to use 3 days forecast (so that there are 3 chart maximum instead 4)

+Test cases are examples of different types of testing: show info, emit event on ui element,  update data srom service

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.